golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 - `ProposalFilters.blackListProposalNamesFilter()`

 All these filters will accept an array with IDs or names of the providers that should be accepted or excluded.

+{% alert level="info" %}

+For this example, you might need to update the provider's list in the `whiteListsIds`.
+Go to the [Golem Network Stats](https://stats.golem.network/network/providers/online) and scroll the list to find a provider working on `Testnet`.
+Then click on its name and copy its ID.

+{% /alert  %}

 ```js
 import { TaskExecutor, ProposalFilters } from "@golem-sdk/golem-js";